-Similar Species:: The streamside salamander (Ambystoma barbouri) is morphologically identical to this species with the exception of some minor differences in tooth and bone structure that are not easily seen.
+The Streamside Salamander (Ambystoma barbouri) is morphologically identical to this species with the exception of some minor differences in tooth and bone structure that are not easily seen.
 The main difference between the two species is in the way that they breed.
-While this species tends to favor pools and ponds and lays eggs in smaller clumps attached to vegetation, the streamside salamander breeds primarily in streams and attaches large egg masses to the underside of submerged rocks and logs.
-The only region in which the two species could potentially be sympatric (occuring side by side) is in southeastern Indiana (most likely in parts of Jefferson, Jennings, Decatur, Clark, Scott, and Floyd Counties).
+While this species tends to favor pools and ponds and lays eggs in smaller clumps attached to vegetation, the Streamside Salamander breeds primarily in streams and attaches large egg masses to the underside of submerged rocks and logs.
+The only region in which the two species could potentially be sympatric (occurring side by side) is in southeastern Indiana (most likely in parts of Jefferson, Jennings, Decatur, Clark, Scott, and Floyd Counties).
 Flat, seasonally wet uplands and floodplains are the most likely types of habitats in which the species would be indistinguishable without genetic confirmation as the sluggish streams of the region could provide adequate breeding habitat for either.
-The jefferson salamander (Ambystoma jeffersonianum) and the blue-spotted salamander (Ambystoma laterale) both co-occur with this species throughout southern and northern Indiana respectively and are similar in appearance.
+The Jefferson Salamander (Ambystoma jeffersonianum) and the Blue-Spotted Salamander (Ambystoma laterale) both co-occur with this species throughout southern and northern Indiana respectively and are similar in appearance.
 Both species tend to have more blue/gray speckling as opposed to the lichenate coloration that is typical in this species and both species are generally more slender with elongated snouts.
-Further complicating the matter is the well known hybridization between all three of the aforementioned species creating a separate all-female species complex (detailed under the "polyploid salamander" species page).
+Further complicating the matter is the well-known hybridization between all three of the aforementioned species creating a separate all-female species complex (detailed under the "unisexual salamander" species page).
 These hybrid complexes are most common in northern and central Indiana.
-In Posey County, the mole salamander (Ambystoma talpoideum) utilizes the same lowland habitat as this species, but it is a smaller and more robust salamander with a proportionately much larger head and smaller tail.
+In Posey County, the Mole Salamander (Ambystoma talpoideum) utilizes the same lowland habitat as this species, but it is a smaller and more robust salamander with a proportionately much larger head and smaller tail.

-Taxonomy: The Small-mouthed Salamander (Ambystoma texanum) has no subspecies.
-It belongs to the genus Ambystoma and is in the family Ambystomatidae which is represented in Indiana by 8 different species (the most of any state!).
+The Small-Mouthed Salamander (Ambystoma texanum) has no recognized subspecies.
+It belongs to the family Ambystomatidae, which is represented in Indiana by eight species (plus the unisexual Ambystoma)--the most of any state!

 Klueh-Mundy, S and J. Mirtl.
 2014.
 Ambystoma texanum.
 Small-mouthed Salamander.
 Geographic distribution (Lawrence County).
 Herpetological Review 45:273.